 In Berlin, I immersed myself in the local art scene, connecting with other artists and absorbing the city's unique atmosphere.
 The stark contrast between East and West Berlin, though no longer physically divided, was palpable in the architecture, the people, and the art.

-This dichotomy deeply influenced my work, leading me to create pieces that reflect the struggle between freedom and restriction.
-The hardness and coldness of the barriers I felt around me, as well as the fragility of the human condition were palpable.
+This dichotomy deeply influenced my work, leading me to create [bespoke] artwork that reflects the struggle between freedom and restriction.
+The hardness and coldness of the barriers I felt around me, as well as the fragility of the human condition, were palpable.
 This imagery captures the essence of my Berlin experience, the desire for liberation amidst an oppressive environment.

 During my time in Berlin, I also explored the theme of shadows.
 The play of light and dark became a metaphor for the internal and external struggles I faced.
 In one installation, I used a fan to create movement in a hanging cloth, casting dynamic shadows that represented the constant flux of emotions and thoughts within me.